 Passenger traffic at LAX increased by 5.9% in fiscal year 2014 as compared to fiscal year 2013.
 Of the 68.8 million passengers that moved in and out of LAX, domestic passengers accounted for 72.9%, while international passengers accounted for 27.1%.
-United Airlines and American Airlines ferried the largest number of passengers at 10.7 million each.
-United Airlines posted an increase of 24.0% from the prior fiscal year after merging with Continental Airlines in early 2014.
+United Airlines ferried the largest number of passengers at 13.1 million with an increase of 18.7% from the prior fiscal year after merging with Continental Airlines in early 2014.
+American Airlines, ranked second with 10.7 million passengers posted a 5.9% increase in passenger traffic.
 Delta Air Lines, ranked third with 10.2 million passengers posted a 21.2% increase in passenger traffic.
 Southwest Airlines (7.6 million) and Alaska Airlines (3.5 million) complete the top five air carriers operating at LAX.
 Qantas Airlines was the top foreign flag carrier with 1.2 million passengers and was ranked ninth overall.

-Passenger Traffic, Fiscal Year 2013
+Flight Operations, Fiscal Year 2015